 - Hospitals, health systems, and educational entities that form health care education and training consortia for allied health professionals.
 The fiscal agent must be a hospital, clinic, or health system.

 - Priority will be given to rural hospitals, health systems with at least one rural hospital or clinic, and rural educational entities.
 However, partnerships serving urban and suburban areas are also welcome to apply.

 - Priority may be given to entities that have not previously received an AHP education and training grant.

 What is the funding for?

 - AHP grants may support education and training for a wide variety of health professions that provide diagnostic, technical, therapeutic, or direct patient care and support services to a patient.
-(AHP grants may not be used to support training for physicians, registered nurses, dentists, pharmacists, chiropractors, or podiatrists.
-Grants also may not be used to train certified nursing assistants working in nursing homes.)
+(AHP grants may not be used to support training for physicians, dentists, pharmacists, chiropractors, or podiatrists.)

 - Based on high need, priority may be given to applications targeting behavioral health specialists and technicians, mental health counselors and assistants, psychiatric aides and technicians, and substance abuse counselors and counselors-in-training.

 - Grants may be used to expand existing training programs or to develop new training programs.

 - Grants may be used to support the training of current employees, new hires, or potential employees.